makeline/Then-Coder/docs/DEVELOPER_GUIDE.md

 * [ElrondGatewayService](../data/src/main/java/org/aerovek/chartr/data/network/ElrondGatewayService.kt) has specific methods for calling endpoints on the [elrond gateway](https://docs.multiversx.com/sdk-and-tools/rest-api/gateway-overview) (base url of https://gateway.elrond.com), while ElrondApiService has specific methods for calling endpoints that only exist on the [elrond API](https://docs.multiversx.com/sdk-and-tools/rest-api/multiversx-api) (base url of https://api.elrond.com)
 * [AeroPlaidService](../data/src/main/java/org/aerovek/chartr/data/network/AeroPlaidService.kt) - this was meant to be used with our Plaid backend, a NodeJS backend I built for use with the [Plaid services](https://plaid.com/) This was POC’d out on iOS but not Android.
 This may no longer be the viable option for Chartr but it was the direction we were going.
 * [AviationEdgeService](../data/src/main/java/org/aerovek/chartr/data/network/AviationEdgeService.kt) - This service doesn’t do anything yet, but was meant to query aircraft data via the [Aviation Edge API](https://aviation-edge.com/aviation-api-list/)
-* [PrimeTrustService](../data/src/main/java/org/aerovek/chartr/data/network/PrimeTrustService.kt) This was meant to be used in conjunction with Plaid for the financial piece of Chartr - [see more](https://plaid.com/docs/auth/par
+* [PrimeTrustService](../data/src/main/java/org/aerovek/chartr/data/network/PrimeTrustService.kt) This was meant to be used in conjunction with Plaid for the financial piece of Chartr - [see more](https://plaid.com/docs/auth/partnerships/prime-trust)

+### **RestClient.kt**
+The first thing you’ll notice is that there are two different versions of get and post methods apiGet() and apiPost() vs gatewayGet() and gatewayPost().
+This is because the JSON response structure is different between the Gateway and the API, so it was easier to just create two different versions for each.
+This can definitely be improved but it works.

+### **ErdKotlin**
+Most of the Elrond specific logic, such as data structures, cryptographic